2 Chronicles 8

 Introduction

-This chapter provides a summary of Solomon's achievements after the completion of the temple, paralleling 1 Kings 9:10-28 but with several notable differences that reveal the Chronicler's distinctive theological perspective.
-Where the Kings account records that Solomon gave twenty cities in Galilee to Hiram king of Tyre and that Hiram was displeased with them (1 Kings 9:11-13), Chronicles reverses the direction entirely: here it is Hiram (called "Huram" in Chronicles) who gives cities to Solomon, and Solomon rebuilds them and settles Israelites in them.
-The Chronicler cannot countenance the idea that Solomon would cede Israelite territory to a foreign king.
+This chapter summarizes Solomon's achievements after the completion of the temple, paralleling 1 Kings 9:10-28 but with differences that reflect the Chronicler's theological perspective.
+Where Kings says that Solomon gave twenty cities in Galilee to Hiram king of Tyre and that Hiram was displeased with them (1 Kings 9:11-13), Chronicles reverses the direction: here Hiram (called "Huram" in Chronicles) gives cities to Solomon, and Solomon rebuilds them and settles Israelites in them.
+The Chronicler does not allow the idea that Solomon would cede Israelite territory to a foreign king.
 The chapter covers Solomon's building projects, his use of non-Israelite forced labor, the relocation of Pharaoh's daughter, the establishment of regular worship at the temple, and the maritime expedition to Ophir.

 Throughout the chapter, two concerns dominate.
-First, Solomon is presented as a faithful administrator who organizes worship exactly as David commanded and as Moses prescribed.
-The Chronicler's Solomon is not merely a builder and trader but a liturgical king whose greatest achievement is the proper ordering of the temple service.
-Second, Solomon's holiness consciousness is on display: he moves Pharaoh's daughter away from the areas where the ark has been, because "the places the ark of the LORD has entered are holy."
-This concern for the sanctity of sacred space is characteristic of the Chronicler's priestly theology and anticipates the later emphasis on proper worship that runs through all of 2 Chronicles.
+First, Solomon is presented as a faithful administrator who orders worship exactly as David commanded and Moses prescribed.
+The Chronicler's Solomon is not only a builder and trader but a liturgical king whose defining achievement is the proper ordering of the temple service.
+Second, Solomon's concern for holiness is evident: he moves Pharaoh's daughter away from every place the ark has occupied, because "the places the ark of the LORD has entered are holy."
+This reverence for sacred space is characteristic of the Chronicler's priestly theology and anticipates the emphasis on proper worship throughout 2 Chronicles.

 Solomon's Building Projects (vv.
 1-6)